 For most recipes, we add wine early in the cooking process.
 Adding wine just before serving can be overpowering and it won’t have time to enhance the flavor in most dishes.
 However, some chefs will add a dash of a high-quality wine very near the end in some dishes — but you should only do this with a superior wine.
 In marinades, the wine goes in first along with the other ingredients.

 For braises, stews and long-simmered sauces, the wine goes in early, just after cooking the vegetables and meat.
 For pan sauces, add the wine after removing the cooked meat.
 As the wine cooks, it will reduce down into a thicker consistency, mix with browned bits of meat and pick up the other flavors of the dish, a process called deglazing.
+For more on sauces, check out our guide to the five mother sauces every home cook should know.

 Tips for Cooking With Red Wine